MariBecker/MariBecker/README.md

 * :bulb: I'm an undergraduate student in Software Analysis and Development and I also have a degree in Veterinary Medicine;
 * :computer: Currently I'm studying JavaScript;
-* :dog: I love animals and I have a pet named Snow.
+* :dog: I love animals and I have a pet named Snow;
 * :email: Feel free to [e-mail](mailto:marielybeckerf@gmail.com) me.

 Also you can following me on: